nuxeo/nuxeo-drive/README.md

 ---

-Note: this documentation follows the Nuxeo Drive version of the master branch, which evolve quickly.
+Note: this documentation follows the Nuxeo Drive version of the `master` branch, which evolves quickly.
 To see the documentation of a given Nuxeo Drive release, use this kind of link:

 ```shell